agency-quill/agency/documentation/README.md

 [requesting-sds-help.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/requesting-sds-help.md)

 ## Responsive Grid
-A responsive grid is the backbone of a website that can, with a single set of code, render well on all devices and sizes.
-This document covers the theory and tools needed to build a responsive grid, and the specifics of the Agency implementation.
+A responsive grid is the backbone of websites that can, with a single set of code, render well on all devices and sizes.
+This document covers the theory and tools needed to build a responsive grid, as well as the specifics of the Agency implementation.

 [responsive-grid.md](https://github.com/agency-quill/agency-project-files/tree/master/documentation/responsive-grid.md)